Conoscere and sapere in Italian

 Ieri ho conosciuto tuo fratello.

-I got to know your brother yesterday.
+I met your brother yesterday.

 Aiuta Lingookies con un 👍!